 If you want to see somewhere completely untouched by the modern world, then Sangti Valley is it!
 When I got here, it felt like I had been transported back a few hundred years.

 It’s a small valley that’s tucked away inside the mountains with the Sangti River floating through it and, even though it’s only around 14 kilometres from Dirang, the landscape completely changes.

 While I was here, I got to meet some of the local Brokpa’s herding their sheep, walk by the river and take in the magnificent views all around me.

-For all you bird watchers out there, Sangti Valley is also famous for the black-necked crane who migrates here each year in December.
-So, if you do find that you’re here around that time – it’s a must visit.
+For all you bird watchers out there, Sangti Valley is also famous for the black-necked crane that migrates here each year in December.
+So, if you do find that you’re here around that time – it’s a must-visit.